A3h1nt/a3h1nt.github.io/_posts/2024-08-28-Hacking Into Your Medical History.md

 admin' OR 1=1-- -
 ```

 A simple, basic, vintage SQL injection did the trick and i was in.
-That's not it, the scary part was that what i just bypassed was the admin panel to access and manage all the reports that have been ever since the website started.
+That's not it, the scary part was,  what i just bypassed was the admin panel to access and manage all the reports that have been ever since the website started.

 ![t](/Images/medical/6.png){:.shadow}